 Who is this program suited to?

 What to expect and how you'll make an impact

-In the wake of Hurricane Katrina in 2005, homeless and poverty skyrocketed in New Orleans, and the long-term effects of this are still being felt today.
-Volunteers and NGOs help to make sure Katrina survivors and other vulnerable populations are able to receive shelter, food, clothing and support.
+In the wake of Hurricane Katrina in 2005, homelessness and poverty skyrocketed in New Orleans, and the long-term effects of this are still being felt today.
+Now New Orleans has been further devastated by Hurricane Ida.
+Volunteers and NGOs help to make sure the Hurricane survivors and other vulnerable populations are able to receive shelter, food, clothing and support.

 Many organizations in New Orleans provide important support to disadvantaged people in a range of ways.
 Volunteers on the Community Development project boost their resources and enable them to make as big an impact as possible.

 As a Community Development volunteer you will assist with a number of different initiatives, depending on where the need is greatest.
 You could be placed in a warehouse, homeless shelter, food bank, church or farmers’ market to provide targeted support wherever it’s needed.
 Your tasks may vary but can include: